systems-cs-pub-ro/moodle-qtype_topictagged/README.md

 # Downloading questions

 You can download the questions in order to reuse them in a different Moodle instance.
-You can choose the regular [MXML](https://docs.moodle.org/310/en/Moodle_XML_format) format, or a csv file format that contains the following columns:
+You can choose the regular [MXML](https://docs.moodle.org/310/en/Moodle_XML_format) format, or a CSV file format that contains three columns: question text, question hash, `last_used` tag.

 `Question text,Question hash,last used tag`